 Capital Beltway dot com

 Woodrow Wilson Bridge Project Photos - May 2008 The following 81 photos were taken on May 15, 2008, by Roads to the Future.
 This was at the dedication ceremony for the second new Woodrow Wilson Bridge.
-This is the 6-lane bridge for the Inner Loop of the I-95/I-495 Capital Beltway, which will open to traffic in late May or early June (3-lane local roadway) and late 2008 (3-lane express roadway).
+This is the 6-lane bridge for the Inner Loop of the I-95/I-495 Capital Beltway.
 The completed twin bridges will have a total of 12 lanes on 4 separate roadways on a 3-3-3-3 lane configuration.

 The large photos in the following group of 36 photos have sizes ranging from 85 to 254 kilobytes, with most of them being under 192 kilobytes.
 With a broadband or network Internet connection each photo will download within seconds, but with a dial-up Internet connection it will be somewhat slower.